Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/associations/v3/content_association-types_txt.md

 {
   "inputs": [
     {
-      "from": {
-        "id": "5790939450"
+      "from": { "id": "5790939450" },
-      },
-      "to": {
-        "id": "21678228008"
+      "to": { "id": "21678228008" },
-      },
       "type": "company_to_deal"
     }
   ]
 }
 ```

+**Response:** A successful response indicates the associations were removed.
+Error handling is necessary.

+##  Error Handling

+The API will return appropriate HTTP status codes and error messages in the JSON response body to indicate failure.
+Proper error handling should be implemented in your code to gracefully handle these situations.

-Remember to replace placeholders like `{fromObjectType}` and `{toObjectType}` with the actual object types (e.g., "contacts", "companies", "deals").
-This markdown provides a structured overview; refer to the official HubSpot API documentation for detailed specifications and error handling.
+This markdown documentation provides a comprehensive overview of the HubSpot CRM v3 Associations API.
+Remember to consult the official HubSpot API documentation for the most up-to-date information and details.